Sour3312/Learn-Node-JS/readme.md

 ## Introduction

-Node.js is a single-threaded, asynchronous, and event-driven runtime built on Chrome's V8 JavaScript engine.
-It is widely used for building fast, scalable, and cross-platform applications.
+Node.js is a single-threaded, asynchronous and event-driven runtime built on Chrome's V8 JavaScript engine.
+It is widely used for building fast, scalable and cross-platform applications.

 ## Features & Advantages